Beat (King Crimson album)

-Beat is the ninth studio album by the British progressive rock band King Crimson, released on 18 June 1982 by E.G. Records.
+Beat is the ninth studio album by the English progressive rock band King Crimson, released on 18 June 1982 by E.G. Records.
 It was the second King Crimson album to feature the lineup of Robert Fripp, Adrian Belew, Tony Levin and Bill Bruford, and the first ever King Crimson album to feature the same lineup as its predecessor.

 Background and production

 Beat was inspired by the history and writings of the Beat Generation, spurred on by the twenty-fifth anniversary of the publication of Beat writer Jack Kerouac's novel On the Road.
 Adrian Belew recalls being "prompted by a note saying 'I'm wheels, I am moving wheels'" given to him by Robert Fripp, who suggested that Beat writings become the "lyrical underpinning" of the album after he saw Belew reading a work by Kerouac.

 Opening track "Neal and Jack and Me" references Kerouac and Neal Cassady.
 Besides On the Road, the lyrics also mention Kerouac's novels The Subterraneans, Visions of Cody and Satori in Paris.
 The song was released as a B-side to "Heartbeat", the album's lone single.
 Musically, "Neal and Jack and Me" picks up where Discipline left off, with Fripp and Belew playing patterns in 5/4 and 7/8.
 "Heartbeat" is also the name of a book written by Cassady's wife Carolyn.
 "Sartori in Tangier" derives its title from Kerouac's Satori in Paris and the city of Tangier in Morocco, where a number of Beat writers and Paul Bowles (whose The Sheltering Sky provided the title for a track on Discipline) spent time.
 The instrumental's distinctive intro was performed by Tony Levin on the Chapman Stick; the introduction was longer on early live versions.

 "Neurotica" shares its title with Neurotica, a Beat-era magazine.
 The song's Frippertronics intro is lifted directly from "Hååden Two" from Fripp's 1979 solo album Exposure.
 It had been performed live in 1981 as an instrumental titled "Manhattan".
 "The Howler" refers to Beat writer Allen Ginsberg's 1955 poem "Howl", which Fripp suggested to Belew as inspiration for the lyrics.
 The 15/8 guitar riff heard halfway through the song can be likened to the one Belew played on Tom Tom Club's "Genius of Love" in 1981.
 The song was first performed in early 1982 as an instrumental.
 Another instrumental track, entitled "Absent Lovers", was also performed during this time but not included on the album.